Nicholas Galanin: Things are Looking Native, Native’s Looking Whiter

 Things are Looking Native, Native’s Looking Whiter was the centerpiece of "Unsettled", an exhibit hosted by the Nevada Museum of Art.
 It is a photographic giclée montage print that bisects and combines two photographs.
 On the left is a 1906 Edward S. Curtis image entitled "Tewa Girl", a photograph of an unnamed Hopi-Tewa girl with a traditional "squash blossom" hairstyle.
 The right half of the photo-montage depicts Carrie Fisher as Princess Leia from the 1977 film Star Wars Episode IV: A New Hope with her classic "cinnamon roll" hair style.
 Galanin's work is intended as a "commentary on cultural appropriation in popular media", which is largely dominated by white actors and directors.

 Edward S. Curtis was an ethnographer, who sought to photograph and record, on wax cylinders, and in written notes, "the mode of life of one of the great races of mankind, [which] must be collected at once or the opportunity will be lost."
 The records that he made, over a twenty-year period, [1906-1926] is, in most cases, the only photographic, recorded or written history of the Indigenous people of over eighty tribes.

-Despite Curtis's two decades of dedicated and underpaid work, Galanin, in an interview with the Reno Gazette-Journal, argues that Curtis’ forty thousand photos of eighty Indigenous tribes were "stereotyping and romanticizing the Indigenous people".
+Despite Curtis's two decades of dedicated and underpaid work, Galanin, in an interview with the Reno Gazette-Journal, argues that Curtis’ 40,000 photos of 80 Indigenous tribes were "stereotyping and romanticizing the Indigenous people".
 He continued: "When you choose, cherry pick, to devalue the artisans of a community, but then decide that it has value or use to you, you've removed context from the creators of it.
 That echoes the history that we're talking about.
 It's not a business deal; we're not open to business.
 It's thievery, really."

 Although Galanin was uncertain if the Star Wars character's likeness to the Hopi-Tewa woman was deliberate or unintentional, he felt that "the influence was implied".
 This particular hairstyle was also popular in Medieval Europe, centuries prior to the "discovery " of the Americas.
 "I challenge those who view or listen to my work to consider that Indigenous people are not contained by colonial mechanisms designed to erase our existence through continually narrowing categories of Indian-ness".

-Works (2013-2017)
+Works (2013–2017)

 In 2013, Galanin's artwork was featured at the Alaska State Museum.

 In 2015, Galanin designed a logo for Tribal Sports, a brand created by the Sitka Tribe of Alaska and Baden Sports of Seattle.
-The logo will appear on Alaskan school basketballs and baseballs.
+The logo was intended appear on Alaskan school basketballs and baseballs.

 In 2016, You Are on Indisneyian Land was displayed at the "Race and Revolution" exhibition at Nolan Park on Governors Island.
 The same year, Kill the Indian, Save the Man was shown at the Anchorage Museum.

 In 2017, his work was displayed at the Venice Biennale's Native American Pavilion.
 He was the lead carver of a totem pole that was erected in Savikko Park on Douglas Island.